 By 1995 Cameroon eventually began to emerge from its long recession, and the company was once again able to make some positive changes to its fleet.

 Mr Akono received three more lightly used Boeing 727-200 Advanced trijets.
-One was used to add another fifth freedom-enabled route from Douala-DLA to Frankfurt-FRA via Rome-FCO.
-The end of apartheid in South Africa in 1995 opened up a new market for the airline, resulting in the other two 727s being put into service on new scheduled routes to Johannesburg-JNB and Cape Town-CPT.
+One of them was used to add another fifth freedom-enabled route between Douala-DLA «» Rome-FCO «» Frankfurt-FRA.
+The end of apartheid in South Africa in 1995 opened up another new market for the airline, resulting in the other two 727s being placed on new routes to Johannesburg-JNB and Cape Town-CPT.

 Privatization Debate